barrel/barrel-dev-best-practices/languages/php.md

 [PHP tags](http://www.php.net/manual/en/language.basic-syntax.phptags.php)

-Typically, it is best practice to use the full `<?php` open tag verses the short open tag `<?`.
+Do not use short open php tags.
+The best practice is to use the full `<?php` open tag verses the short open tag `<?`.
 This is because the abbreviated version requires `short_open_tag = On` in php.ini, and access to php.ini may not be available in the production environment.

-Use of the short echo tag, `<?=`, reqires activation only in PHP instances < 5.4, and can be safely used on any server using PHP 5.4 or where `short_open_tag` is set to true.
+Use of the short echo tag, `<?=`, is permissable but can only be safely used on a server with PHP 5.4 or higher.
+If the feature is ever removed from php or a php downgrade is required, a global find a replace can be performed.

 ### Accidental whitespace